Time correlation functions for quantum systems: validating Bayesian approaches for harmonic oscillators and beyond: Complete expression for virial-like estimators

-By employing the classical virial theorem for the center of mass of the path, the first two terms cancel mutually, and we are left with the usual kinetic energy estimator.
+By employing the classical virial theorem for the center of mass of the path, the second and third terms cancel mutually, and we are left with the usual result for the kinetic energy estimator.